Biography

 It was a promotions business; we held events at nightclubs in downtown Vancouver, and received a cut of liquor and ticket sales.

 That friend became one of my best, by the way.
-I think, if he hadn't spoken up when he did, I'd have chosen medical school and grown up to (mostly) hate my life.
+I think, if he hadn't spoken up when he did, I'd have chosen academia or medicine and grown up to (mostly) hate my life.
 Here's us at a wedding:

 Jono on the left, me on the right.